What is GLP?

 CAPA

-• Internal audits identifying nonconformities related to GMP requirements
+• Internal audits identifying nonconformities related to GLP requirements

 • Management Review Meetings